 We develop a series expansion in $\mu$ as follows.
-First we expand the exp function in (\ref{Sdef}), with $G_l$ and $T$ as defined in (\ref{Gnewv},\ref{Tnewv}).
+First, we expand the exp function in~(\ref{Sdef}), with $G_l$ and $T$ as {defined in} (\ref{Gnewv}) and (\ref{Tnewv}).
 This yields a complicated series, whose leading order behaviour is $1+{\cal O}(\sqrt\mu)$.
-Then we substitute that series into the Taylor expansion of $\ln(1+\varepsilon)$ in order to evaluate~$S$ as a series expansion.
-Finally we apply the expectation $\mathbb{E}_{u, \tilde{s}, \tilde{r}}$, which is possible because we only get expectations of powers of $\mathbf u,\tilde{\mathbf r},\tilde{\mathbf s}$ which are independent normal-distributed variables.
+Then, we substitute that series into the Taylor expansion of $\ln(1+\varepsilon)$ in order to evaluate~$S$ as a series expansion.
+Finally, we apply the expectation $\mathbb{E}_{u, \tilde{s}, \tilde{r}}$, which is possible because we only obtain expectations of powers of $\mathbf u,\tilde{\mathbf r},\tilde{\mathbf s}$, which are independent normal-distributed variables.
 Although all steps by themselves are straightforward enough, the result is a {\em huge} amount of bookkeeping.
-A number of things are worth noting: \begin{itemize} \item What helps in this exercise is that odd powers of $\mathbf w_l$, $\tilde{\mathbf r}$ and $\tilde{\mathbf s}$ lead to vanishing integrals. \item Furthermore, it is clear from the start that odd powers of $\sqrt\mu$ will disappear in the end.
-This can be seen from the fact that a factor $\frac1{\sqrt\mu}$ in $T$ and $G_l$ always occurs with an isolated $\tilde{\mathbf r}$; hence any occurrence of an odd power of $\sqrt\mu$ comes with an odd power of~$\tilde{\mathbf r}$. \item Due to the $n$-dimensional inner products that occur in $G_l$ and $T$, which consist of $n$ independent terms, each power of $\mu$ is associated with a factor~$n$.
+A number of things are worth noting: \begin{itemize} \item What helps in this exercise is that odd powers of $\mathbf w_l$, $\tilde{\mathbf r}$, and $\tilde{\mathbf s}$ lead to vanishing integrals. \item Furthermore, it is clear from the start that the odd powers of $\sqrt\mu$ will disappear in the end.
+This can be seen from the fact that a factor $\frac1{\sqrt\mu}$ in $T$ and $G_l$ always occurs with an isolated $\tilde{\mathbf r}$; hence, any occurrence of an odd power of $\sqrt\mu$ comes with an odd power of~$\tilde{\mathbf r}$. \item Due to the $n$-dimensional inner products that occur in $G_l$ and $T$, which consist of $n$ independent terms, each power of $\mu$ is associated with a factor~$n$.
 Consequently, the power series becomes a series not in $\mu$ but actually in $n\mu$.
 For convergence, the product $n\mu$ needs to be sufficiently small.
-Fortunately we are allowed to work under the condition $n\leq q$, as explained in Section \ref{sec:startingPoint}. \end{itemize} We have performed this brute-force exercise up to order $\mathcal{O}(\mu^2)$. \begin{theorem} The differential entropy $h(\vecX|\hat\vecW)$ up to order $\mathcal{O}(\mu^2)$ is given by:
+Fortunately, we are allowed to work under the condition $n\leq q$, as explained in Section \ref{sec:startingPoint}. \end{itemize}